KnapsackPro/knapsack_pro-ruby/README.md

 ## Is knapsack_pro gem free?

 * If your __project is open source__ then you can use Knapsack Pro for free.
-Just add a link back to the page http://knapsackpro.com and please let me know via email (arturtrzop@gmail.com).
-I will mark your account on KnapsackPro.com as open source.
+Please let me know via email (arturtrzop@gmail.com) and I will mark your account on KnapsackPro.com as open source.

 * If your __project is commercial__ then I'd like to get feedback from you and work closely together to validate if the solution I'm building provide a value for the users.
 Switching to paid plan is a good way to validate that and a way to get support from happy users.
 Maybe you will be the next one who will join and support the project.
 Thanks!